-There are two types of Fibre Channel cards that could be installed in the K2 Media Client, which can be identified from the rear panel, as follows:
+A K2 Media Client has two types of optional Fibre Channel cards.
+The type of card installed can be identified from the rear panel, as follows:

 - The 2 Gb/s GVG SCSI Fibre Channel card.
 The exposed plate of the card has vent holes and there are no LEDs on the card. - The 4 Gb/s LSI Fibre Channel card.
 The exposed plate of the card is solid (no vent holes), and there are LEDs on the card.